Honda HR-V vs Chery C5

 The Honda HR-V starts from $30,300 before on-road costs, while the Chery C5 opens at $27,500.
 That makes the Chery C5 the more affordable entry point by $2,800.

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-That puts estimated driveaway prices in the ballpark of $33,330 and $30,250 respectively.
+Estimated driveaway prices sit around $32,900 for the Honda HR-V and $29,990 for the Chery C5.

 Over 5 years, the running costs favour the Honda HR-V by roughly $1,000 in fuel alone.